donnay/interesting-octopus/src/pages/docs/character-life/char-life-tables.md

 Burns are cumulative: 1 * 10% for 1 intensity.
 Intensity 2.3 would be 23% , etc.
 Burns take an average of 5 days ES to heal (per severity)

-### EXAMPLE
+#### Example:
 Out character, Bixx ,is crossing a hinded plain on Tahri.
 The actual air temperature that day is 43℃  and the humidity is 71%.
-Bixx's perceived temperature base is 43 + «(71) and -20, Because Bixx is human.
+Bixx's perceived temperature base is 43 + «(71) and -20, Because Bixx is human.<br>
-The result is 58.5 &deg;C. Fortunately Bixx is wearing light clothing (-5) and there is a 30 Km/hr wind (-15), Also he is covered with some small shade and is rubbing on alcohol for maxium effect ( -5 and -5 ), These modifiers bring his total down to 28.5&deg;C. Equally as fortunate he is only carrying 10kg of equipment (+5) and is walking (0).<br>
+The result is 58.5 &deg;C. Fortunately Bixx is wearing light clothing (-5) and there is a 30 Km/hr wind (-15), Also he is covered with some small shade and is rubbing on alcohol for maxium effect ( -5 and -5 ), These modifiers bring his total down to 28.5&deg;C. Equally as fortunate he is only carrying 10kg of equipment (+5) and is walking (0).</p>
-Bixx's final perceived total is 33.5&deg;C , The effects of which are:
+Bixx's final perceived total is 33.5&deg;C,
+<br>The effects of which are:
-Movement  -35%
+* Movement  -35%
-Reaction and perception  -30
+* Reaction and perception  -30
-AIM  -25
+* AIM  -25
-BRAWL  -20
+* BRAWL  -20
-H2O   x1.5 = 1.5 litres/hr
+* H₂O   x1.5 = 1.5 litres/hr

-## Equipment
+## Equipment << MoveMe!!
 #### CHIL suit (Cooled Habitat Insulation Liner)
 A tight fitting body glove of predominantly black or white colouring, depending on the model and its heat exchange methods. the black version uses heat absorbed to react endo-thermochemically with a viscous green fluid under the upper layers, which is combined with perspiration salts to absorb heat and dissipate it through many ridges over the suits surface.
 Salts are collected in small bead-like pockets along the belt.
 There are edible (6 std. doses ) perspiration liquids simply evaporate.
 The white version is very bright in colour and reflects much of the IR spectrum.
 Heat are lost by pumping, mechanically, refrigerants through the suit and dispelling them through the many ridges on the surface.
 The pump has a 250 hr.
 BATT .
 Perspiration is purified and kept in small leg pockets.
 When full there are 2 l, but it takes (1/10℃  perc. ) x 100 hrs.
 These suits are fitted for sweaty beings, especially the black, and are worn by Humans, Low Kaa, Faborians, Eebek, Vjesperé, and (10%) sometimes Gliff and Sooaacoil (special order).